-As well as a diverse range of classes, TRL also writes business from companies with different domiciles covering territorial scopes including the UK, Gibraltar and Malta (predominantly UK motor business), Spain (trade credit), Bermuda, Japan, the United States and South Africa.
-The breakdown of the largest geographical areas where TRL writes its business is set out in the table below.
+As well as a diverse range of classes, TRL also writes business from companies with different domiciles covering territories including the UK, Gibraltar (predominantly UK motor business), the United States, Spain (trade credit), Bermuda and Japan.
+The breakdown of the largest geographical areas where TRL writes its business is set out in the tables below.